ERnsTL/flowd/README.md

 * Example terminal UI component sending messages into the network
 * Compression and decompression in XZ/LZMA2 and Brotli formats
 * Load balancing with high availability, fail-over, reconnection of output ports and programmatic switching of output ports
+* Zeroconf service publishing and browsing based on mDNS (multicast DNS)

 Planned features: